-The Planning Inspectorate (Wales) is an executive agency in the Welsh Government.
+The Planning and Environment Decisions Wales is an executive agency in the Welsh Government.
 Its main work is the processing of planning and enforcement appeals and holding examinations of local development plans.

 It also deals with a wide variety of other planning related work, including: